danilo-dessi/skg/README.md

 ### Extraction with Luan Yi et al.'s tool

 To extract entities and relations from scientific publications our work has been built on top of https://arxiv.org/abs/1808.09602
-1. Go to the directory luanyi-extractor
+1. Go to the directory luanyi-extractor/
 2. Please be sure you have already downloaded and tested the files coming from https://bitbucket.org/luanyi/scierc/src/master/
 3. Under master/ create the directories paths data/processed_data/json/ and data/processed_data/elmo/
 4. Copy the directory **luanyi_input** from ../data-preparation/ to master/data/processed_data/json/